Carhartt Continues to Innovate its Iconic Workwear Technology

 Jun 17, 2019, 13:26 ET

-DEARBORN, Mich., June 17, 2019 /PRNewswire/ -- Carhartt, America's leading workwear brand since 1889, announced today that is has received a patent for its Full Swing® technology.
+DEARBORN, Mich., June 17, 2019 /PRNewswire/ -- Carhartt, America's leading workwear brand since 1889, announced today that it has received a patent for its Full Swing® technology.
 Full Swing incorporates a concealed stretch back layer that improves mobility by providing a greater range of motion, while maintaining the integrity and function of the garment.
 The patented technology can be found in several of the brands outerwear pieces as the company strives to help consumers "Move like you mean it."

 Outerwear garments traditionally have outer shells designed with one-piece construction.
 This can bind, restrict or reduce the range of arm, torso and shoulder motion, particularly when the arms are raised, extended or bent.
 What makes Full Swing unique is that it improves the range of motion through hidden panels in the back that allow stretch while still maintaining the integrity and function of the gear.